aimms/documentation/forecasting/simple-linear-regression.rst

 independent variable and the dependent variable.
 It provides estimates for the coefficients of the simple linear regression line.

-.. _table:notation-observation-data-SLR:
+.. _chapter:notation-observation-data-SLR:

-.. table:: Simple Linear Regression notation
+.. table:: Simple Linear Regression Notation

     ======================================== ======================================================
     :math:`N`                                number of observations